Why Kombucha Shrubs Are Perfect For Autumn

 Fermentation Time

 - Transfer the fruit-sugar mixture into a glass jar with a lid.
-Leave it to ferment on your kitchen counter for 3–5 days, stirring daily with a clean utensil.
+Leave it to ferment on your kitchen counter for a minimum of 3–5 days, stirring daily with a clean utensil.
+I often leave mine to ferment longer (several weeks) for a more mellow flavour.

 -